amckennafoster/nbidata/docs/upload/upload.md

 If permission is granted, move those datasets into the appropriate year folder in the Ready folder.

+---

 # Uploading Files
 Log into [Zenodo](https://zenodo.org) with NBI credentials.
 Click 'Upload' to the right of the search bar at the top of the page.
 Click the green 'Upload' button in the middle of the screen.
 Fill in all applicable metadata fields as described below using the information provided by the NBI Wrangler and the researcher's report.
 Be as accurate and detailed as you can!
 Without good metadata, the report and data are not very useful.

+## For Each Upload
+The purpose of this repository is to make it easy for people to find and cite research while also helping NBI track research it has supported.
+For each upload, please consider the landscape of publishing for each report or dataset you have.
+Look at the related identifiers (if they exist) submitted by the Wrangler and make sure it makes sense to upload the files as they are.
+Anything that is unique and not published elsewhere is worth uploading.
+Duplicates of published research are tricky though.
+For example, a report that is the basis for a master's thesis and contains no unique information compared to the thesis is probably not useful to upload if the University has "published" the thesis with a DOI (if there is no DOI, you could upload the thesis itself as the NBI report, with the author's permission of course).
+Uploading the data from a published thesis with a DOI and linking it to the university published thesis is preferred.
+However, what if you do not have the data?
+In this case, the best option is to create a pdf using the title, authors, and abstract and put in the document that the work was supported through an NBI grant.
+Then link it to the published thesis.

+**Upload Reports and Data Seperately** Initially everything was uploaded together to make tracking easier for NBI.
+However, this makes it more difficult for others to cite the research appropriately.

 ## Community
 Type 'Nantucket' and the Nantucket Biodiversity Digital Repository should show up.
 Click it to select it.